shinjiaaa/lime/README.md

 <img src="https://raw.githubusercontent.com/marcotcr/lime/master/doc/images/images.png" width=200 />

+This image visually explains why the model predicted ‘cat’.

+Positive contribution pixels (green): Regions that are important for predicting the cat class.
+In the image, the cat’s body and face are highlighted.

+Negative contribution pixels (red): Regions that decrease the probability of the cat class.
+In the image, part of a dog’s face and body are included.

+LIME divides the input image into small regions (superpixels) and measures how the model’s output changes when each region is removed or altered.

 ## Tutorials and API

 For example usage for text classifiers, take a look at the following two tutorials (generated from ipython notebooks):